 - Minor currency pairs also known as cross-currency pairs.

 - Exotic currency pairs

-For the purpose of this article, we’re only going to focus only on the most commonly traded pairs which are the major currency pairs.
+For this article, we’re only going to focus only on the most commonly traded pairs which are the major currency pairs.
 The majors are known to offer the best trading opportunities.

 Major Currency Pairs

-When trading major currency pairs you pay competitive spreads because of the tremendous amount of liquidity; thus you can trade them anytime during the day session.
+When trading major currency pairs, you pay competitive spreads because of the tremendous amount of liquidity; thus you can trade them anytime during the day session.
 Your goal should always be to trade one of these currency pairs.
-Liquidity means less risk of big gaps and instant execution.
+More market liquidity means less risk of significant price gaps and instant execution on trades.

-The major currency pairs are highly technical in nature which means you can profit by simply studying a price chart.
+The major currency pairs are highly technical which means you can profit by simply studying a price chart.

 To understand what moves the currency market, you need to know that it depends on the specific pair you want to trade.
-However, one thing for sure is that Central banks are important and big influencers to currency movements and more often than not they are the main driver for currency exchange rates.
+However, one thing for sure is that Central banks are important and prominent influencers on currency movements and more often than not they are the primary driver for currency exchange rates.

 Commonly Traded Currency Pairs

 The EUR/USD is considered to be one of the best currencies to trade.
 Approximately 28% of all Forex transactions involve EUR/USD.
 The EUR/USD exchange rate is most influenced by the two most powerful central banks in the world: the Fed and the ECB.